SiddharthaBhattacharjee/TimePassGames/readme.md

 # Quick Refresher Games

-A one stop website for all mini games for your booring and lazy times, comfort games like tik-tak-toe, rock-paper-scissors etc are some games available.
+A one stop website for all mini games for your boring and lazy times, comfort games like tik-tak-toe, rock-paper-scissors etc are some games available.

 ## Why Quick Refresher Games?

-These games are meant to be quick refreshers that don't take much time to play and donot engage players for a long time. <br>
+These games are meant to be quick refreshers that don't take much time to play and do not engage players for a long time. <br>
 Are you tired from studying too long, play a quick game and get back to your studies with a refreshed mind, the games are quick and won't engage you for long. <br>
 Are you tired of scrolling socials , want a change of pace but too lazy to play a complex game, play a quick refreshing game and get back to your usual fun with a refreshed changed pace. <br>
 Getting bored at a lecture , want to gain back your attention? play a quick little game and get back to your lecture with a refreshed mind.<br>